cuginoAle/Paxe/README.md

   --version      Show version number                                   [boolean] --runOnly, -o  Comma separated list of URLs (friendly names)
 ```
-To test only some of the URLs listed in the .p`axerc` file use `--runOnly` or `-o` followed by the `friendly name` of the urls to test:
+To test only some of the URLs listed in the `.paxerc` file use `--runOnly` or `-o` followed by the `friendly name` of the urls to test:

 ```shell
 $> paxe -o site1,site2,site3